What is common law marriage?

 These are still not common though and perhaps something that should be championed further in a bid to educate people and tear them away from the common law marriage myth.

-If you are reading this article because you are unmarried and worried about your legal rights you might want to take advantage of a free, confidential telephone appointment with a Woolley & Co lawyer.
+If you are reading this blog because you are unmarried and worried about your legal rights you might want to take advantage of a free, confidential telephone appointment with a Woolley & Co lawyer.